Watercress soup or 西洋菜汤 (xi yang cai tang) is very well-known in Singapore. This article contains preparation tips and some recipes.

 Cut into shorter sections

-Bring 2000ml soup stock to a boil in the slow cooker (make sure the slow cooker is able to handle 2 litres of liquid to prevent boil-over)
+Bring the water to a boil in the slow cooker (make sure the slow cooker is able to handle 2 litres of liquid to prevent boil-over)

 Add the watercress and buddha's fruit and cook on high for 4 hours